High DPI

 Drawing

-Qt will automatically take advantage of the increased density of a high-DPI display when using drawing APIs such as QPainter, or when rendering graphic primitives or text in Qt Quick.
+Qt automatically takes advantage of the increased density of a high-DPI display when using drawing APIs such as QPainter, or when rendering graphic primitives or text in Qt Quick.

-As a result the application can operate in a single unified coordinate system, without needing to account for the possible display densities the application will run on.
+As a result, the application can operate in a single unified coordinate system, without needing to account for the possible display densities the application runs on.

-Image buffers such as QImage and QPixmap represent the raw pixels, and as a result do not operate in the device independent coordinate system described earlier.
-A QImage of size 400x400, with a device pixel ratio of 2.0, will fit a 200x200 QWindow on a high density (2x) display, or will be automatically down-scaled to 200x200 during drawing if targeting a normal density (1x) display.
+Image buffers such as QImage and QPixmap represent the raw pixels, and as a result do not operate in the device-independent coordinate system described earlier.
+A QImage of size 400x400, with a device pixel ratio of 2.0, fits a 200x200 QWindow on a high-density (2x) display, or is automatically down-scaled to 200x200 during drawing if targeting a standard density (1x) display.
 See Drawing High Resolution Versions of Pixmaps and Images for more details.

 Image Assets